-- A. No candidate shall expend or contribute more than \$5,000 in personal funds in connection with an election campaign unless and until the following conditions are met: - Written notice of the candidate's intent to so expend or contribute in excess of \$5,000 shall be provided to the city clerk and all opponent candidates.
-The notice shall be delivered personally or sent by registered mail and shall specify the amount intended to be expended or contributed; and - 2.
-All personal funds to be expended or contributed by the candidates shall first be deposited in the candidate's campaign contribution checking account at least 21 days before the election.
+- A. No candidate or other person, including a Regulated Independent Expenditure Committee, shall expend or contribute more than \$5,000 in personal funds in connection with an election campaign unless and until the following conditions are met: - Written notice of the candidate's or other person's intent to so expend or contribute in excess of \$5,000 shall be provided to the city clerk and all opponent candidates.
+The notice shall be delivered personally or sent by registered mail and shall specify the amount intended to be expended or contributed; and - All personal funds to be expended or contributed by the candidates shall first be deposited in the candidate's campaign contribution checking account at least 21 days before the election.
 The required notice shall be given no later than 24 hours after the date of the deposit or 21 days prior to the election whichever occurs first. - B. If sent by mail, the notice to opponent candidates shall be sent to the last known address of the opponent candidates as shown in the records of the city clerk.